George Herbert Mead: Nature of the self

 A final piece of Mead's social theory is the mind as the individual importation of the social process.
 Mead states that "the self is a social process", meaning that there are series of actions that go on in the mind to help formulate one's complete self.
-As previously discussed, Mead presented the self and the mind in terms of a social process.
 As gestures are taken in by the individual organism, the individual organism also takes in the collective attitudes of others, in the form of gestures, and reacts accordingly with other organized attitudes.
 This process is characterized by Mead as the I and the Me.
 The 'Me' is the social self and the 'I' is the response to the 'Me'.
 In other words, the 'I' is the response of an individual to the attitudes of others, while the 'Me' is the organized set of attitudes of others which an individual assumes.

 Mead develops William James' distinction between the 'I' and the 'Me'.
 The 'Me' is the accumulated understanding of "the generalized other—i.e., how one thinks one's group perceives oneself, and so on.
 The 'I' is the individual's impulses.
 The 'I' is self as subject; the 'Me' is self as object.
 The 'I' is the knower; the 'Me' is the known.
 The mind, or stream of thought, is the self-reflective movements of the interaction between the 'I' and the 'Me'.
 There is neither 'I' nor 'Me' in the conversation of gestures; the whole act is not yet carried out, but the preparation takes place in this field of gesture.
 These dynamics go beyond selfhood in a narrow sense, and form the basis of a theory of human cognition.
 For Mead the thinking process is the internalized dialogue between the 'I' and the 'Me'.
 Mead rooted the self's "perception and meaning" deeply and sociologically in "a common praxis of subjects", found specifically in social encounters.

 Understood as a combination of the 'I' and the 'Me', Mead's self proves to be noticeably entwined within a sociological existence.
 For Mead, existence in community comes before individual consciousness.
 First one must participate in the different social positions within society and only subsequently can one use that experience to take the perspective of others and thus become conscious'.